jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 A couple of points to notice:

+**Peak vs. Off-Peak**.
+Pricing structures that charge more for electricity usage during peak times (e.g., afternoons in the summer) apply in demand plans as well as in plans that charge for energy consumption only.

 **Demand vs. Consumption Trade-off**.
 Note that demand charges are priced in **dollars** whereas energy consumption charges are priced in **cents**.
 This means that an incremental 1 kWh of consumption has different costs depending on whether that kWh is at the moment of peak demand or not.
 For example, in the TOU plan in Nevada, if a customer adds an extra kWh of consumption during its peak hour of the month (i.e., more air conditioning on a hot summer afternoon), then that kWh costs $11.28 because it increases demand.
 In contrast, if that kWh was consumed at any other time, it would cost 21 cents.
 The cost of the incremental **demand** is thus 54x that of the cost of incremental **consumption**.
 This shows the relative cost to the system of concentrating electricity usage at times of peak demand.

 Different states have different ratios: in Florida's TOU plan, for example, the ratio of the cost of incremntal demand to incremental consumption is 113x.
 In Massachusetts it is 201x.
 In these latter states it is especially critical for business electricity consumers to try to smooth out their electricity use throughout the day.